PBrockmann/StripesCounter/README.md

 # StripesCounter

-A python matplotlib script to count stripes from microscopic images.
+A PyQt Matplotlib python application to count stripes from microscopic images

  * Automatic detection of the scale length and scale value
  * Display of the microscopic image with a grayscale color map